SEPM-2022/CleverBirds/README.md

  <h1>Clever Birds: Embracing Your Children’s Passion for Video Games </h1>

-Clever Birds is a game based on the Flappy Bird game.
-The difference is that in Clever Birds the user is able to choose three avatars: Daisy, Alfredo and Birdy and be provided informative information by means of a chatbot.
-The gameplay requires the player to navigate the little bird through gaps between the pipes without hitting them, continuously earning a point as he/she passes through each pipe.
+This presentation is focused on the project management process of building our platform, a Javascript integration of game via API.
+“Clever Birds”, a game in which the player navigates the avatar bird through obstacles without hitting them, earning points as he or she passes each pipe.
+The application has a chatbot named “Tweety”, who guides parents about how to use their children's game time as an educational experience.

 :arrow_forward: Duration : 3 months
 <br>